sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 #### Example: Stripe

 * If you use Stripe Checkout/Elements, Mobile SDK, or Connect, Stripe pre-fills the SAQ A for you.
-* Stripe monitors your transaction volume and notifies if a [growing transaction volume will require a change in how you validate compliance](https://stripe.com/en-fi/guides/pci-compliance#how-stripe-helps-organizations-achieve-and-maintain-pci-compliance).
+* Stripe monitors your transaction volume and notifies if a [growing transaction volume will require a change in how you validate compliance][stripe-how-helps-pci].

 #### Example: Adyen